ruricolist/cloture/README.md

 ### Using Clojure from Lisp

 The design goal of Cloture is to keep things as close to Common Lisp as possible: Clojure is read by the Lisp reader and Clojure namespaces are just packages.
-Clojure functions, however, usually have lower-case names, so to call them from Lisp you will need to quote them with pipe characters:
+Clojure packages and functions, however, usually have lower-case names, so to call them from Lisp you will need to quote them with pipe characters:

     (|clojure.core|:|cons| 1 '(2))
     => '(1 2)